Skip to content

 check(std::get<uint8_t>(farmingitem_mdata["slots"]) >= staked_table_itr->staked_items.size() + items_to_stake.size(),

-"You don't have empty slots on current farming item to stake this amount of items");
+"You don't have empty slots on the current farming item to stake this amount of items");

 atomicdata::string_VEC stakeableResources = std::get<atomicdata::string_VEC>(farmingitem_template_idata["stakeableResources"]);